When government gets into the bedroom… UTAH HOUSE TO DEBATE BIGAMY - Niagara Falls Reporter

 Should Whitney live in another house, she can call John her husband.
 John can refer to Whitney as one of his wives, and they would not be bigamists.

 However, if John and Whitney have sexual relations regardless of domicile or declaration, they remain guilty of adultery.
 Mary has committed no crime, unless Mary and Whitney have sexual relations.
-Then Mary would be guilty of adultery and Whitney would be guilty of two counts having had sexual relations with two married persons.
+Then Mary would be guilty of adultery and Whitney would be guilty of two counts of adultery by having had sexual relations with two married persons.

 The Utah Attorney General insists the cohabitation and declaration elements of the bigamy law are not now nor are they contemplated to be “stand alone” prosecutions but have and will continue to be only used to charge people if there are allegations of child bigamy, fraud, abuse or violence.